Hetty Green: Adulthood and marriage

 While residing in New York City, Hetty met her future husband, Edward Henry Green of Vermont.
-By the age of 44, Edward was a partner in Russell Sturgis & Company, and had become a millionaire in his own right from his business endeavors in the Far East.
-Edward Robinson encouraged their marriage but with the clear stipulation that Edward Green would not inherit Hetty's money.
+By the age of 44, Edward was a partner in Russell Sturgis & Company and had become a millionaire in his own right from his business endeavors in the Far East.
+Her father encouraged their marriage but with the clear stipulation that Green would not inherit Hetty's money.
 Specifically, the will stated that it was to be "free from the debts, control or interference of any such husband."
-With Hetty's inheritance safe, Edward Robinson encouraged the marriage, as he was concerned with his declining health and about Hetty’s ability to manage the family business in his absence.
+With Hetty's inheritance safe, her father encouraged the marriage, as he was concerned with his declining health and about Hetty's ability to manage the family business in his absence.

-In May 1865, Hetty and Edward announced their engagement, but soon thereafter, Hetty's father and Aunt Silvia passed away.
+In May 1865, Hetty and Edward announced their engagement, but soon thereafter, both Hetty's father and Aunt Sylvia died.
 Although Hetty was the primary beneficiary on both estates, most of the assets were placed into trust, entitling Hetty only to the income.
-Edward Robinson's estate was estimated to be $6 million, but all but $1 million was placed in a trust that only entitled Hetty to the income.
+Robinson's estate was estimated to be $6 million, but all but $1 million was placed in a trust that entitled Hetty only to the income.
 Sylvia Howland had willed half of her $2 million estate to charities and entities in the town of New Bedford; the rest was placed in a trust for Hetty, but once again without her control of the principal.
-This enraged Hetty because she believed that she could invest the assets more effectively and at much lower cost – a claim she later proved beyond any shadow of a doubt.
+This enraged Hetty because she believed that she could invest the assets more effectively and at a much lower cost – a claim she later proved beyond any shadow of a doubt.

-Hetty was especially angered by Sylvia’s will, and she initiated a drawn-out court case disputing its legitimacy.
+Green was especially angered by Sylvia's will, and she initiated a drawn-out court case disputing its legitimacy.
 The executor of Howland's will, Thomas Mandell, rejected Hetty's claim that an addendum to the will granted almost the entire estate to her.
 Mandell claimed that the addendum was a forgery, and it was challenged in court.
 The case, Robinson v.
 Mandell, remains notable as an early example of the forensic use of mathematics.
 The case was ultimately decided against Robinson after the court ruled that the addendum and signature were forgeries.
 Hetty settled the case for a smaller percentage of the estate (approximately $600,000), which was placed in trust.

-Exhausted from lawsuits and concerned about an effort by Hetty's cousins tried to have her indicted for forgery based on the Robinson v.
+Exhausted from lawsuits and concerned about an effort by Hetty's cousins to have her indicted for forgery based on the Robinson v.
 Mandell decision, the couple moved overseas to London, where they lived in the Langham Hotel.
-Hetty and Edward Green departed the U.S. for London soon after their wedding on July 11 1867.
-When Their two children, Edward Howland Robinson Green (called Ned) and Harriet Sylvia Ann Howland Green Wilks (called Sylvia), were born in London: Ned on August 23, 1868, and Sylvia on January 7, 1871.
+The Greens departed the U.S. for London soon after their wedding on July 11, 1867.
+Their two children, Edward Howland Robinson Green (called Ned) and Harriet Sylvia Ann Howland Green Wilks (called Sylvia), were born in London: Ned on August 23, 1868, and Sylvia on January 7, 1871.